 Same goes for the Demonic.
 You have questions?
 They have answers.

-Out of respect to them etc., we practitioners in the craft (aka each and every one of us who are learners) must ‘keep the cracks open’.
+Out of respect to them etc., as a practitioner in the craft I must ‘keep the cracks open’.
 This means – not answering every single question from those ‘new’ to the craft.
-As practitioners, we have a responsibility to pay respect and yield to authority.
+As a practitioner, I have a responsibility to pay respect and yield to authority.

 The general collective might say – Belial is in the North and should have a Gold Candle burning Frankincense.
 (It’s the ‘shoulds’ that worry me).
 Belial himself might tell you,

-Usually I’ll ask the demonic directly and very occasionally I’ll check in with a fellow human being on the response I’ve got.
+These days I only use other humans as a ‘check in’ not as the answer to the question.
+After I ask the demonic directly, occasionally I’ll check in with a fellow human being on the response I’ve got.
 I do this to check on ME, not the demonic.
-These days I only use other humans as a ‘check in’ not as the answer to the question.

 I’ve learnt: Ask the Demonic directly.
 If I’m worried if I’m going to offend because I genuinely don’t know something, #1 is a great fallback.

 4. Track it*

-If it were not for my journals and documenting my interactions with the Demonic, I probably would have abandoned this path much earlier on.
+If it were not for my journals and documenting my interactions with the Demonic, I would have abandoned this path much earlier on.